knutwurst/Marlin-2-0-x-Anycubic-Kossel-Linear-Plus/README.md

 Please do a manual paper test (moving the nozzle slowly down to Z0 and checking with a piece of paper).
 If it's not perfect, use `Configuration > Advanced Settings > Probe Z Offset` to correct the difference and execute the calibration again.

 **WARNING!
 DO NOT EDIT THE DELTA HEIGHT!**

-This is a highly outdated procedure, which was a workaroud for a non-working mesh leveling and a wrongly configured Z-Probe offset.
+It has been around on youtube for a while, but it is a highly outdated procedure, which was a workaroud for a non-working mesh leveling and a wrongly configured Z-Probe offset.
 So do yourself a favour and do not fiddle around with the Delta settings, which should have been calculated perfectly.
 Everything you need is a perfect Z-Probe offset (until you hear the clicking noise) and the UBL will do the rest for you.

 # Select the Configuration